NajibHaidar/Neural-Networks/README.md

 Here's a more detailed explanation:

-**-Data Standardization:** PCA starts with a dataset of possibly correlated variables.
+* **Data Standardization:** PCA starts with a dataset of possibly correlated variables.
 For successful PCA, it is essential to standardize these initial variables to have mean=0 and variance=1.

-**-Covariance Matrix Computation:** PCA computes the covariance matrix of the data to understand how the variables of the input dataset are varying from the mean with respect to each other, or in other words, to see if there is any pattern in the scatter of the data.
+* **Covariance Matrix Computation:** PCA computes the covariance matrix of the data to understand how the variables of the input dataset are varying from the mean with respect to each other, or in other words, to see if there is any pattern in the scatter of the data.

-**-Eigenvalues and Eigenvectors Calculation:** PCA aims to find the directions (or vectors) that maximize the variance of the data.
+* **Eigenvalues and Eigenvectors Calculation:** PCA aims to find the directions (or vectors) that maximize the variance of the data.
 These directions are called eigenvectors, and the length of an eigenvector is called an eigenvalue.
 The eigenvector with the highest corresponding eigenvalue is the first principal component.

-**-Data Projection:** The last step is to project the original data into these new coordinates (or onto the new basis), giving you the final output of the PCA.
+* **Data Projection:** The last step is to project the original data into these new coordinates (or onto the new basis), giving you the final output of the PCA.

 The principal components are a straight line, and the first principal component holds the most variance in the data.
 Thus, in feature space, this means that the first principal component contains the most dominant features in our data set.
 Each subsequent principal component is orthogonal to the last and has a lesser variance.
 In this way, PCA converts the data into a new coordinate system, and the axes of this new system are the principal components.